wrapperband/FTCBlockTimeAnalysis/2017-07-10 FTCTransactionAnalysis/README.md

 The Feathercoin difficulty has increased to an average value of 40, equivalent to a 5 times increase in miners.
 The hash variations is virtually proportional to previous analysis.

 This analysis is a check of blockchain timings and activity.
-Over  5000 Blocks Hours … from 2nd to 06/07/2017
+Over  1000 Blocks  … from 9th to 10/07/2017

 The average block time over 1000 Blocks is good at   1:03  mins